 Mountain biking was one of the least-documented activities in Sardinia but we have fixed that!
-In December 2011, Versante Sud published Italian and English editions of the first guide for 20 years to mountain biking in Sardinia, authored by Peter and two Sard biker friends, Amos Cardia and Davide Deidda.
+In December 2011, Versante Sud published Italian and English (Summer 2015: English edition out of print, the second edition should be published in spring 2016, in the meantime we can give guests all the route information!) editions of the first guide for 20 years to mountain biking in Sardinia, authored by Peter and two Sard biker friends, Amos Cardia and Davide Deidda.
 You can preview it here.
 ISBN 978-88-96634-44-8.
 The guide has 70 rides in the South and Centre of the island, of which 25 are in Ogliastra, and gpx files for all the routes can be downloaded here.
 NB for smartphone users.
 The tracks are downloaded in zip format.
 You have to unzip them on a PC before sending them to your smartphone.
 Peter used all our route information, and designed, explored and rode for the first time (sometimes after repeated attempts…) 15 mountain bike routes.
 Cordee in the UK are the main English language distributors.
-We have it for sale at The Lemon House.
+June 2015: the English edition is sold out at the publishers and therefore no longer available at The Lemon House, we are waiting for the new, second edition.

 Previously, there was only the 1991 mountain bike guidebook, “Sole, Sale e Salita”, which has been out of print and unavailable for a long time.
 The Regione Sardegna does publish a guide to MTB cycle touring around the island, using minor roads and “strade sterrate” (unmade roads) from one village to the next (A-B), though this isn’t technical mountain biking nor are the rides circular A-A routes.